SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2025-12-01-Two-papers-accepted-in-TPAMI.md

 &nbsp;

 <p style="font-size:20px;width:100%;text-align:left">
-Two papers from our team were accepted in IEEE TPAMI!
+Two papers from our team were accepted in IEEE TPAMI 2025!
 Congratulations to all the authors!
 </p>

 &nbsp;